Schedule your radon test in the Columbus, Dayton & Marysville, OH area

 Radon Gas Testing in Ohio

-Radon is an odorless, tasteless and invisible gas.
-It’s a naturally occurring gas that is derived from the breakdown of uranium in the soil.
+Radon is an invisible gas that is odorless and tasteless.
+Radon gas is naturally occurring and is derived from the breakdown of uranium in the soil.

 For radon testing in Columbus, Dayton, and Marysville, OH areas, turn to Habitation Investigation LLC.
-We will check to see if your home has over 4 picocuries per liter (pCi/L) of radon.
+Our radon professionals will check to see if your home has over 4 picocuries per liter (pCi/L) of radon.
 If so, we’ll refer you to a radon mitigation company.
 Call today to schedule your radon inspection.

 Ensure your safety with a radon test